auxfuse/Milestone1/README.md

 ### Testing.

 <i>Talk about testing of each facet of each website and on what devices....talk about Chrome Dev Tools....
-Talk about hyperlinks testing & modal/CTAs etc. Talk about using Slack and other CI students to test the overall product.</i>
+Talk about hyperlinks testing & modal/CTAs etc. Talk about using Slack and other CI students to test the overall product.
+Talk about overriding user agent stylings inherited on some elements like, UL & strange padding, found during testing. </i>

 ### Work based on other code.